oracle/python-oracledb/doc/src/api_manual/async_connection_pool.rst

 .. attribute:: AsyncConnectionPool.max_lifetime_session

-    This read-write attribute returns the maximum length of time (in seconds) that a pooled connection may exist.
-Connections that are in use will not be closed.
-They become candidates for termination only when they are released back to the pool and have existed for longer than max_lifetime_session seconds.
-Note that termination only occurs when the pool is accessed.
-A value of *0* means that there is no maximum length of time that a pooled connection may exist.
-This attribute is only available in Oracle Database 12.1 or later.
+    This read-write attribute is the maximum length of time (in seconds) that a pooled connection may exist since first being created.
+A value of *0* means there is no limit.
+Connections become candidates for termination when they are acquired or released back to the pool, and have existed for longer than ``max_lifetime_session`` seconds.
+Connections that are in active use will not be closed.
+In python-oracledb Thick mode, Oracle Client libraries 12.1 or later must be used and, prior to Oracle Client 21, cleanup only occurs when the pool is accessed.

 .. attribute:: AsyncConnectionPool.max_sessions_per_shard